What term describes an increase in an insurance company's risk as a result of claims paid on the policy?

 Master the Colorado Property Certification Exam.
 Use flashcards and multiple-choice questions with hints and explanations to prepare.
 Ensure success in your exam!

-The term that accurately describes an increase in an insurance company's risk as a result of claims paid on the policy is moral hazard.
-Moral hazard occurs when the behavior of the insured party changes as a result of having insurance coverage.
-When individuals know they are protected against potential losses, they may take on riskier behavior or be less careful, leading to an increase in the likelihood and frequency of claims.
+The term that describes an increase in an insurance company's risk as a result of claims paid on the policy is moral hazard.
+Moral hazard refers to the concept where the behavior of the insured party changes as a result of having insurance coverage, leading to a higher likelihood of claims.
+When individuals or entities know they are financially protected, they may take greater risks than they otherwise would, which can lead to more claims being filed.
+This behavioral shift increases the risk for the insurance company, as the economic principle of moral hazard highlights how insurance can create a divide between risk and responsibility.

 Subscribe